AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-migrate-data.md

 ### Encoding
 PolyBase requires data files to be UTF-8 encoded.
 This means that when you export your data it must conform to this requirement.
 If your data only contains basic ASCII characters (not extended ASCII) then these map directly to the UTF-8 standard and you don't have to worry too much about the encoding.
 However, if your data contains any special characters such as umlauts, accents or symbols or your data supports non-latin languages then you will have to ensure that your export files are properly UTF-8 encoded.

+> [!NOTE]
-> [AZURE.NOTE] bcp does not support exporting data to UTF-8.
+> bcp does not support exporting data to UTF-8.
 Therefore your best option is to use either Integration Services or ADF Copy for the data export.
 It is worth pointing out that the UTF-8 byte order mark (BOM) is not required in the data file.

 Any files encoded using UTF-16 will need to be re-written ***prior*** to the data transfer.